kleinesfilmroellchen/boxfunge/README.md

 > Befunge interpreter in Rust

-Boxfunge (oxidized Befunge) is an experimental interpreter for the esoteric [Befunge](https://catseye.tc/view/Befunge-93/doc/Befunge-93.markdown) programming language.
+Boxfunge (oxidized Befunge) is an experimental interpreter and JIT compiler for the esoteric [Befunge](https://catseye.tc/view/Befunge-93/doc/Befunge-93.markdown) programming language.
 Befunge is one of the most well-known esoteric programming languages and intended to be hard to compile.
 This implementation has a basic, but very fast interpreter as its core.
 Currently, a very complicated program, such as the self-interpreter included in this repo, can run at roughly 5ns per Befunge command (200 million steps per second) in release mode.
-A just-in-time bytecode compiler is in experimental development.
+There is also a just-in-time compiler.

 Boxfunge supports standard Befunge-93, the original variant.
 However, it is planned to remove the 80x25 grid restriction via a command-line flag, which would allow the language to be Turing-complete.
 Support for Befunge-98 (a generalized extension with many advanced features like concurrency) may be added at some point.